 The marketing and distribution of books are perhaps one of the most important functions of a book publishing company.
 It is through this function that books reach the hands of any potential readers.
 Book publishers are responsible for promoting, marketing, and distributing their books.
 They also create buzz about their titles through advertising, public relations, and publicity.

 A book publisher’s job in the marketing department begins at the earliest stages of acquiring a manuscript.
-A publisher will carefully examine a title to assess its commercial viability.
+A publishing company will carefully examine a title to assess its commercial viability.
 This part of the process involves analyzing sales figures and reading reviews on similar titles to determine their potential audience.
-When a publishing company acquires a title they feel confident in, they then develop a marketing plan to sell it to booksellers.
+When a publishing company acquires a title they feel confident in, they then develop a marketing plan to sell it to booksellers and other online sellers.

 Create the cover art and design

-Once the manuscript is final, the publisher’s team of designers, illustrators, and cover artists put their heads together to create the look of the book itself.
+Once the manuscript is final, the publisher’s team of designers, illustrators, and cover artists put their heads together to create the book’s look.
 This is a crucial step for many reasons.
-First, because the cover is often the first thing that catches a potential buyer’s eye.
+First, the cover is often the first thing that catches a potential buyer’s eye.
 No one wants to pick up a dull-looking book from an unknown author at the bookstore.

 Second, it has to visually represent the story and its tone in such a way that it intrigues the readers.
 And third, this packaging can make or break the book in terms of sales.
 If a reader loves what they see on the cover, there’s a good chance they’ll buy it; if not, they’ll move on to something else.